olivierfriard/boris_app_docs/index.rst

 6) State events

-If you click on a state event, the corresponding behavior button will be highlighted in red until you click on it to stop the state event.
+If you press on a state event, the corresponding behavior button will be highlighted in red until you press it again to stop the state event.

 .. image:: state_event.png